syncfusion-content/uwp-docs/uwp/DatePicker/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling in UWP DatePicker control | Syncfusion®
+title: Appearance and Styling in UWP DatePicker control | Syncfusion
-description: Learn here all about Appearance and Styling support in Syncfusion® UWP DatePicker (SfDatePicker) control and more.
+description: Learn how to customize the accent brush and selected foreground colors in the Syncfusion UWP DatePicker (SfDatePicker) control.
 platform: uwp
 control: SfDatePicker
 documentation: ug
 ---

-# Appearance and Styling in UWP DatePicker (SfDatePicker)
+# Appearance and Styling in UWP DatePicker

 ## Accent Brush